Matthew Benham

-Matthew Alexander Benham (born May 1968) is a British businessman who is the owner of English Premier League club Brentford FC and FC Midtjylland in Denmark.
+Matthew Alexander Benham (born May 1968) is a British businessman who is the owner of English Premier League club Brentford.
 He is also the founder and owner of Smartodds, a statistical research company for professional gamblers, and owner of Matchbook betting exchange.
 A graduate of Oxford University in physics who worked in finance in the City of London, he is widely known for his unorthodox data analytics-driven approach to decision-making in football.

 Early life and education

 Benham grew up in a family of cricket supporters in Eton, where his parents were teachers.
-A longtime fan of Brentford Football Club, Benham attended his first match in 1979 at the age of eleven.
+A longtime fan of Brentford, Benham attended his first match in 1979 at the age of eleven.
 He attended Slough Grammar School, and enjoyed mathematics.
-In December 1982, at the age of 14, he skipped school with a friend to watch Brentford play an away game against Nottingham Forest FC.
+In December 1982, at the age of 14, he skipped school with a friend to watch Brentford play an away game against Nottingham Forest.
 In 1989, he graduated from the University of Oxford with a degree in physics.